 With that in mind, here’s everything you need to know about writing for search engines.

 SEE ALSO: Get to Know SEO: A SEO Glossary

 A lot of copywriters don’t have a good grasp of what SEO actually means.
 This applies to general writers.
 The situation is even worse for amateur writers who are trying to create content for their sites.

-SEO copywriting is all about trying to get as much traffic from search engines as possible.
+SEO copywriting is all about trying to get as much organic traffic from search engines as possible.

 The key here is matching your copy to what search engine users want.
 There are a lot of myths and misconceptions about writing for SEO.
 The worst offender is the idea that SEO writing is all about squeezing in as many keywords as possible.